 All air conditioning manufacturers offer warranties on their equipment in varying amounts.
 Unfortunately, warranties do not cover equipment damaged by floods and catastrophic events.
 Manufacturers cover the quality of their craftsmanship with their warranty.
 Insurance, on the other hand, covers damage from accidents or unpredictable circumstances such as hurricanes and floods.
 Manufacturers expect that a home or business owner will use the insurance on their home or business to cover replacement costs in those situations.
 In this case, you will work with your home insurance provider or business insurance provider to file a claim.

 If your home was not flooded and your air conditioner is not working properly, it could be a result of damaged electronic components due to power flickers and surges.
 These repairs are common after a large storm.
 Warranty service may be possible for electrical component/motors that were not submerged.
 We can’t underscore enough the importance of one or more surge protectors, and we always install them on new systems for that reason.
-You may also be eligible for rebates and specials, such as Carrier’s Cool Cash promotion.
+You may also be eligible for rebates and specials from A/C manufacturers.

 - The Federal Emergency Management Agency (FEMA) offers financial assistance to individuals with home repairs not covered by insurance and low-interest loans in addition to other services to help get you back on your feet.
 Apply at DisasterAssistance.gov.

-- The Texas Workforce Commission is offering Disaster Unemployment Assistance for “workers who lost their jobs and self-employed individuals who have been unable to work due to damage sustained from Hurricane Harvey.”
+- The Texas Workforce Commission offered Disaster Unemployment Assistance for “workers who lost their jobs and self-employed individuals who have been unable to work due to damage sustained from Hurricane Harvey.”